Blerargh/LifeHack25/README.md

 ![Image of `chrome://extensions/` header](image.png)

-Link the `<folder-name>` folder and the extension is ready to be used on your browser.
+Extract and link the `EcoLens` folder and the extension is ready to be used on your browser.

 # Development
 1. Clone the GitHub repository